 - Follow the scientific advice provided by ICES and set catch limits for depleted stocks accordingly.
-The EU should prioritise the recovery of depleted stocks over short term profit maximisation, as this is in the long-term interest of both the marine environment and coastal communities. - Prioritise the recovery of depleted stocks particularly in cases where "bycatch TACs" are adopted, and do not allow catches unless and until the relevant management authority has a rebuilding plan or a multi-year management strategy in place with clear recovery targets, timeframes and bycatch reduction strategies, including spatial measures (such as temporary and permanent closures) and selective gears, to achieve them.
+The EU should prioritise the recovery of depleted stocks over short term profit maximisation, as this is in the long-term interest of both the marine environment and coastal communities. - Prioritise the recovery of depleted stocks particularly in cases where "bycatch TACs" are adopted, and do not allow catches unless and until the relevant management authority has put in place an effective rebuilding plan or a multi-year management strategy with clear recovery targets, timeframes and bycatch reduction strategies, including spatial measures (such as temporary and permanent closures) and selective gears, to achieve them. - Ensure that fisheries using "bycatch TACs" are fully documented using REM (supported by observer coverage as appropriate), and strong remedial measures are in place.
+This is particularly crucial in light of long-standing concerns about the lack of compliance with the LO, as well as indications in the ICES advice for several depleted stocks that the relevant TACs have regularly been overshot in the past (e.g. for Celtic Sea cod and Irish Sea whiting). - Prioritise the recovery needs of these stocks in management measures for mixed fisheries by ensuring that catches under no circumstances exceed the scientific advice, rather than allowing the full exploitation of the possible fishing opportunities of healthy stocks in the same